 Modern Salt Therapy

 Salt therapy can now be administered in a controlled environment that simulates the natural, therapeutic microclimate of a salt cave.
 The therapy is performed in a special spa-like room with salt-coated walls and floor, called a halochamber.
 Pharmaceutical-grade salt is pulverized into microscopic particles and pushed into the room by a halogenerator.
 Sometimes, salt therapy is referred to as halotherapy.

 Salt treatment involves lounging in this cozy room and passively breathing in the particles while listening to soothing music, reading or just relaxing in a zero-gravity chair.
 Toys are provided so children can play with the salt in the room, much like sand at the beach.

 The salt particles enter the lungs and nasal passages, accelerating mucus clearance and improving lung function while killing harmful bacteria and soothing the respiratory system.
 This 100% drug-free treatment is effective, has no side-effects and may lessen the need for prescription antihistamines, inhalers and nasal sprays.
-In fact, the New England Journal of Medicine published a study in 2006 that found salt inhalation is an effective complementary treatment for cystic fibrosis.
+In fact, The New England Journal of Medicine published a study in 2006 that found salt inhalation is an effective complementary treatment for cystic fibrosis.

-Salt Therapy for Stress
+Haloherapy for Stress

 If you’ve ever wondered why an oceanside resort is so relaxing, the salt in the air may provide a clue.
 Salt therapy has a relaxing effect on the nervous system.
 In addition, the antibacterial, anti-fungal and anti-inflammatory properties of salt have been documented to help with skin conditions such as acne, dermatitis and eczema.